freest-lang/freest-lang.github.io/getting started/linear-channels.md

   send (p x) c
 ```

-We know play the same game, this time for binary integer operations.
+We now play the same game, this time for binary integer operations.
 The type of the protocol is
 ```freest
 type IntBinOp = !Int ; !Int ; ?Int
 ```